akshita2k/Pizza_bot/README.md

 # Pizza_bot
-This is a pizza bot built by using DialogFlow and google API's
+This is a pizza bot built by using DialogFlow, my first chat bot :)